ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex04_dplyr.md

     ## 5 10020688
     ## 6   715643
 ```
 > What if we want to see only losses?
-Let's `select` it to output
+Let's `select` it to output:
 ``` r
 dt_KPI %>%
   select(Region, Losses) %>% head
 ```
-> this is giving us
+> This is giving us
 ``` r
     ##    Region    Losses
     ## 1 Alandia 2520045.7